 Recently, this unique holistic therapy has become available to dogs and cats with arthritis.
 Briely, a small amount of an animal’s abdominal fat is removed for puriication and stem cell isolation by an outside laboratory.
 These stem cells are then sent back to the veterinarian, who injects them into the animal.
 The results are very encouraging.

 The only downside is the cost (several thousand dollars) and the fact that surgery is needed to initially obtain the stem cells.
 Because adult stem cell therapy is safe and effective, however, it offers a better alternative to NSAIDs in treating arthritic animals.

-One of the most exciting developments in the last few years is iber optic technology.
-Briely, iber optics involves the use of small plastic ibers that carry light along their entire length.
+One of the most exciting developments in the last few years is fiber optic technology.
+Briefly, fiber optics involves the use of small plastic fibers that carry light along their entire length.

 In veterinary medicine, bundles of these ibers are put together in an endoscope.
 These scopes, which resemble black cables or hoses, are useful for many procedures.
 For example, to aid in the diagnosis of vomiting or diarrhea, the veterinarian can pass an endoscope into a sedated or anesthetized animal and look at or take biopsies of the gastrointestinal tract.

 Smaller versions of these scopes can be used for diagnosing bladder disorders, urethral problems, and for looking at the internal female reproductive tract.
 Endoscopes are also useful in emergency situations when an animal has swallowed a foreign object.
 For the coughing companion, a small version of an endoscope called a bronchoscope can be placed into the animal’s airway for visualization and biopsy.